BP:

 Development of domain-specific sustainability competencies in food sector occupations in the craft trades and in industry

-The processes of producing, processing and consuming food have a substantial influence on the sustainable development of our society.
-Thus, six pilot projects for sustainable competence development in the food sector (food-craft and food-industry) are funded.
+The processes of producing, processing and consuming food has an essential influence on the sustainable development of our society.
+Thus, six pilot projects for sustainable competence development in the food sector (food-craft and food-industry) were funded.

 BBNE Transfer (2020-2022)